EcoLearn: Optimizing the Carbon Footprint of Federated Learning: Introduction

+To address the problem, we present \systemName, which concurrently optimizes FL's carbon footprint, accuracy, and training time.
+As we discuss, gracefully navigating this three-way tradeoff requires integrating carbon awareness into multiple aspects of FL training, such as deciding which clients to select, how many to select, and when.
+As shown in~\autoref{fig:illustrative-example}, existing utility-based (and carbon-agnostic) client selection achieves a high model accuracy and low training time but incurs a high carbon cost~\cite{oort-osdi, refl-eurosys}.
+Alternatively, a carbon-only policy that selects only low-carbon clients significantly increases training time and decreases accuracy due to insufficient data coverage (not shown).

+\systemName optimizes its carbon footprint while maintaining training time and accuracy by integrating carbon-awareness into \emph{when}, \emph{how many}, and \emph{which} clients to select. \systemName exploits the ``neuroplasticity'' of a model in early rounds, i.e., its \emph{critical learning period}~\cite{clp_accordion,clp_fl}, to bootstrap model weights using a large number of high-value clients. \systemName improves accuracy beyond a utility-based approach by selecting only high-utility clients during this early-round scale-up.
+However, it selects clients with high normalized utility per unit carbon, sacrificing the potential increase in accuracy beyond the utility-based approach to lower its carbon footprint, as shown in~\autoref{fig:illustrative-example}.
+The final ingredient is dynamic over-provisioning of clients for straggler mitigation, selecting more ``extra'' clients during low carbon periods to reduce training time, instead of a fixed ratio used by prior work~\cite{oort-osdi}. \systemName's techniques can generalize to ``cost'' metrics other than carbon.

+Our hypothesis is that \systemName's adaptive carbon-aware policies for which, when, and how many clients to select can substantially lower FL's carbon footprint (by an order of magnitude) while maintaining model accuracy and training time, even for highly non-i.i.d. data, compared to state-of-the-art carbon-agnostic approaches.
+In evaluating our hypothesis, we make the following contributions.

+\begin{enumerate}[leftmargin=0.6cm, topsep=0.25cm, itemsep=0.1cm] \item {\bf Carbon Awareness in FL.} Optimizing FL's carbon footprint by leveraging spatiotemporal variations in the grid's carbon intensity presents a fundamental tradeoff between carbon, model accuracy, and training time.
+A singular focus on selecting \emph{which} clients for training cannot gracefully navigate this tradeoff.
+To do so, we integrate carbon awareness into multiple aspects of client selection, as detailed in \autoref{sec:background}.

+\item {\bf Practical Adaptive Carbon-Aware Policies.} We design adaptive carbon-aware policies for \systemName that solve the challenges of precisely determining which, how many, and when to select clients when training an FL model in practice. \systemName's policies lie at the Pareto-frontier of model accuracy and carbon cost to train the model.
+We provide the details of our client selection policies in \autoref{sec:design}.

-{\bf Implementation and Evaluation.} We implement \systemName and its adaptive cost-aware client selection policies in the Flower framework~\cite{flower}, and evaluate it across multiple real datasets under different distributions of data across clients.
-Our results show that \systemName i) reduces carbon emissions by 93\% and reduces training time by 50\% compared to random client selection and ii) reduces carbon emissions by 80\%, while only increasing training time by 38\%, compared to a state-of-the-art approach that optimizes training time.
+\item {\bf Implementation and Evaluation.} We implement \systemName using the Flower framework~\cite{flower}, and evaluate it across multiple synthetic and real datasets with different data distributions across clients.
+Our results show that \systemName reduces the carbon footprint of FL training (by up to $10.8 \times$, $\textbf{11.7} \times$ less compared to random, utility-based selection, and criticalFL, respectively.